IntentSoftware/docs/articles/overview/case_for_intent_architect.md

 Most developers acknowledge that almost every system they've ever worked on has become a spaghetti-code jungle, while all developer agree that this is the fate of most software systems.
 The only systems that escape this fate are either too small to have become unwieldy, are a rewrite (_of the last rewrite_) by the same team, or have a significant amount of code-automation.

-The unfortunate truth is that the vast majority of software systems tend to become increasingly unwieldy, and the cost of maintaining and extending these system continues to rise exponentially.
+The unfortunate truth is that the vast majority of software systems tend to become increasingly unwieldy, and the cost of maintaining and extending these systems continues to rise exponentially.
 We call this the **cost curve**, and it looks as follows.

 ![Cost vs. Size](../../images/intro/graph_cost_vs_size.png)